Grand Falls, New Brunswick: Economy

 Three main industries reside in Grand Falls: potato farming, potato processing (The McCain frozen food plant) and tourism.
 The town is also a local commercial centre for Victoria County, catering to the surrounding communities of Plaster Rock, Perth Andover, Blue Bell, and New Denmark.

-Tourism centers around the Saint John River’s falls and gorge located in the center of town.
+Tourism centres around the Saint John River’s falls and gorge located in the centre of town.
 Two tourist attractions line the river; the Malabeam Information Centre and La Rochelle.
-The Malabeam Center faces the falls and is across the Grand Falls Farmers Market located on Madawaska Road.
-Through La Rochelle, you may access the 75-meter gorge via stairwell, which contains 401 steps.
+The Malabeam Centre faces the falls and is across the Grand Falls Farmers Market located on Madawaska Road.
+Through La Rochelle, you may access the 75-metre gorge via stairwell, which contains 401 steps.
 Near this location, you will find the Falls and Gorge Campground, which provides access to the Camel's back, an impressive rock formation.
 All of these sites can be visited by following a 1.6KM walking path with the option of a guided tour that can be scheduled with the Malabeam Information Centre.

-New attractions for both locals and tourists alike are the addition of the Zip Zag; a zip line to traverses the width of the gorge which the falls empty into.

 The falls are also home to the Grand Falls Generating Station which provides electrical power by use of a hydro electric dam completed in 1931, and provides 66 MW of electricity through four Francis turbines.

-Among the main retailers of Grand Falls as of January 2018 are Walmart, Canadian Tire, Home Hardware, Dollarama, Giant Tiger, Atlantic Superstore, Kent Building Supplies Shoppers Drug Mart, Jean Coutu, Foodland, and Rossy.

 Activities

-Among the main activities located in Grand Falls, one can visit the Grand Falls Golf Course, the Grand Falls Marina, the Museum, the Farmer’s Market (summer), numerous camp grounds, and the Grand Falls Airport (www.grandfallsaviation.com).
-The town of Grand Falls has also acquired a new arena, the E & P Sénéchal Centre.
+Among the main activities located in Grand Falls, one can visit the Grand Falls Golf Course, the Grand Falls Marina, the Grand Falls Museum, the Farmer’s Market (Summer)/ Drummond Farmers Market (Winter), numerous camp grounds, and the Grand Falls Airport (www.grandfallsaviation.com).
+The town of Grand Falls has also acquired an arena, the E & P Sénéchal Centre.
 The multi-purpose 1200+ heated seat arena opened in late August 2009.
-The town also has a cross-country ski club, Kahoutek Ski and Mountain Biking Club, with many kilometers of groomed trails adjacent to the Golf Club and the E.P.
+The town also has a cross-country ski club, Kahoutek Ski and Mountain Biking Club, a dragon boating club with many kilometers of groomed trails adjacent to the Golf Club and the E.P.
 Senechal Centre.

 There are many outdoor activities you can do in Grand Falls such as zip lining by the gorge and waterfalls, kayaking, canoeing, or boating along the Saint John river.

 Most tourist-centric locations are only opened during the tourist season.

 Culture

 Every year the town celebrates its Regional Potato Festival.
 This event coincides with the end of June and beginning of July, during the Canada Day weekend.
-It includes a carnival, a Broadway block party, a bistro with live entertainment, the Miss Grand Falls Gala, fireworks, and several other events.
+It includes a Broadway block party, a bistro with live entertainment, fireworks, and several other events.